 It’s no secret that the French are very attached to their vacations and public holidays!

-If the French are privileged with a minimum of 5 weeks of vacation per year, one of the longest durations in the world, they are however far from getting the most public holidays.
+If the French is privileged with a minimum of 5 weeks of vacation per year, one of the longest durations in the world, they are however far from getting the most public holidays.
 Indeed, the World Record goes to Myanmar, with 32 public holidays.

-In France, there are only 11 public holidays when the country stops (almost completely) working, which places the country far in the rankings, and behind many European countries such as Sweden and Lithuania (15 ), or Austria, Belgium, Slovakia and Norway (14).
+In France, there are only 11 public holidays when the country stops (almost completely) working, which places the country far in the rankings, and behind many European countries such as Sweden and Lithuania (15 ), or Austria, Belgium, Slovakia, and Norway (14).